mintpepper95/KnowledgeIsPower/System design/The 12 technical concepts.md

 E.g. If there is a tweet from a very popular person, we would want to cache it everywhere ( on a device, on a CDN, on the app ), so that we can fetch it quickly for our users.

+Client caching - caching on client side

-A CDN is a something that's used to deliver cached data.
+CDN caching - A CDN is a something that's used to deliver cached data.
 Its purpose is to deliver web content, e.g. images, videos, assets to users quickly.
 They primarily handle static content that doesn't change frequently.
-CDNs store copies of content on distributed servers located in various places, when a user requests content, the CDN serves it from the nearest server, minimising latency and reduce load on the original server.
+CDNs store copies of content on distributed servers located in various places, when a user requests content, the CDN serves it from the nearest server in terms of geographic, minimising latency and reduce load on the original server.

+Application Caching
+Redis which sits between server and db.

 ###### Popular caching patterns